Takeno/mtg-policy-changes/ipg.md

 APPENDIX B — CHANGES FROM PREVIOUS VERSIONS

+October 5, 2018 1: Head Judges may back up decisions caused by judge error.
+2: Moved multi-day tournament penalty resets back to end of day.

+2.5: Partial fixes can cross categories as long as all the remedy falls into one of the categories.

+2.5: Permanents are the only type of object that untaps.

+3.2: Using private information instead of hidden information for what a player might seek.

+3.4: Planeswalkers are now legendary.

+3.4: Players decide where excess cards are removed from.

+3.5: Final upgrade example reworded to be clearer.

+3.9: Better wording to handle effects that only shuffle a set of cards in the deck.

-July 13, 2018 1:   Clearer wording around when a Game Loss is issued
+July 13, 2018 1:   Clearer wording around when a Game Loss is issued.

 2.5: Add missed untapping at the start of turn to partial fixes.